Subject to Availability

 Aluminum plant (Pilea) has striking green foliage with silver markings.
 Pilea likes bright indirect light and keep the soil evenly moist.
 This houseplant helps remove harmful pollutants like formaldehyde and benzene from the air.
 Keep an eye on the root growth.
 Pileas develop extensive roots and may need repotted more frequently than other houseplants.
 Plant parts are considered toxic.

 A tropical plant known for the colorful spathe type blooms.
 Anthurium plants like bright indirect light and temperatures between 60 and 85 degrees F. The soil mix should be a coarse mix, like orchid soil with sand and peat moss mixed in.
 Keep the soil evenly moist and never allow it to dry out completely.
 Set the pot on a tray of pebbles and water to create high humidity.

 Ficus benjamina is the most common fig offered as a houseplant.
 They can be fussy, but with a bit of information, they can be grown successfully.
 First, they do not like to be moved or placed near cold drafts.
-Second, they prefer bright light, but not direct sunlight.
+Second, they prefer bright to medium light, but not direct sunlight.
 Third, water so the soil stays evenly moist, but not soggy.
 Fourth, provide high humidity by either misting regularly or set the pot on a tray of pebbles and a little water to create humidity.
 Helps improve air quality!

 Fittonia is commonly called Mosiac plant or Nerve plant by the way the veins are prominently displayed.
 Provide bright indirect light and keep the soil evenly moist.
 Good for hanging baskets because the branches can trail down over the edge of the pot.